min2ha/ukwa-site/content/target/39354/index.en.md

   "start_date": "2016-04-21T10:00:00Z"
 }

-# Michael Baker (@Michaelabaker11) on Twitter (Independent candidate for South Wales Police and Crime Commissioner)

 Michael Baker is the Independent candidate for South Wales Police Commissioner in the 2016 Police and Crime Commissioner Elections.